Doichain/bitcore-doichain/README.md

-const amount = 0.05 //amount (in DOI) to send - amount determines the required amount of utxos to be used as inputs const response = await bitcore.getUTXOAndBalance(addr.toString(),amount) response.balanceAllUTXOs //balance of all UTXO's of this address amountUsedUTXOs //the amount of all used utxos which are required to fullfil the requested amount response.change //the change which results between the amount to spend and the amount of used UTXOs response.utxos //the full unspent transactions with details in an array
+const amount = 0.05 //amount (in DOI) to send - amount determines the required amount of utxos to be used as inputs const response = await bitcore.getUTXOAndBalance(addr.toString(),amount) response.balanceAllUTXOs //balance of all UTXO's of this address response.amountUsedUTXOs //the amount of all used utxos which are required to fullfil the requested amount response.change //the change which results between the amount to spend and the amount of used UTXOs response.utxos //the full unspent transactions with details in an array
 ```